 How to Get to Singapore

 The flight will be SQ29, a reinstated flight from Seattle to Singapore with a stopover in Vancouver.
-This flight will operate four times weekly; however, only two flights are VTL-approved.
-The Singapore Airlines website clearly outlines which ones these are with a blue banner.
+This flight will operate four times weekly; however, the flights that are not VTL-approved will be operating as SQ27.

 As always, you can refer to our Travel During COVID-19 Resource for Canadians for the most up-to-date information on travelling in the pandemic era.